younelan/genie/README.md

 # Genie - Genealogy php web app

-Genie is a rudimentary php web app to track ancestors, genealogy tree and relationships.
+Genie is a rudimentary php web app to track ancestors, genealogy tree and relationships with **GEDCOM** Import/Export.

+You can have multiple trees and in theory once auth is enabled, you can use it collaboratively. for now meant to be local.
+Not recommend putting this on the internet as is

 **NOTE**: This app was rewritten to be more compliant with GEDCOM format.
-The migrate functionality is being deprecated and all one to one structure deprecated

 As is, no warranties.
 This is being rewritten to be more gedcom compliant and as a result

-You can have multiple trees and in theory once auth is enabled, you can use it collaboratively. for now meant to be local.
-Not recommend putting this on the internet as is

 Until I have vetted the app more carefully, I have removed auth.

 checkout [The history file](history.md) for changes

 ## Latest stable version
-- the latest stable version: v0.3 (git tag)
+- the latest stable version: v0.4 (git tag)
 - current version is in doc/version

 ## Version History:
+     - Version 0.4
+         - Gedcom Read
+         - Gedcom Write
+         - Fixed Adding new other relationships
+         - use relcode instead of relationship_type_id
+         - local react, tailwind
+         - Footer everywhere/component
+         - Empty Tree before delete
+         - Synonym Editor
      - Bump to Version 0.3
          - 0.3 ui rewrite + api fetch
          - 0.2 families/gedcom compliant